 All students are encouraged to meet with a graduate advisor during their first semester to review their degree plan.
 Students are also encouraged to meet with a graduate advisor throughout their program to ensure the correct sequencing of courses.
-In order to ensure that registration runs smoothly, an advising hold will be placed on newly admitted students in our MS in accounting, MS in health administration, MBA in health administration and MS in information systems programs.
+In order to ensure that registration runs smoothly, an advising hold will be placed on newly admitted students in our MS in accounting and our MS in international business programs.
 Those student must schedule a time to meet with an advisor prior to registration in their first semester.
 Call 303.315.8110 to schedule an appointment.

 The normal course load for full-time graduate students is 9-12 semester hours.
 However, because many students are also pursuing a career, it is possible to attend classes on a part-time basis by enrolling in 3-6 semester hours.
 For financial aid purposes, 5 semester hours of graduate study is considered full time during the fall and spring terms and 3 semester hours for the summer term.
 Graduate courses are scheduled primarily in the evening or online to accommodate work schedules.
 Students wishing to take more than 12 credits in one semester must get approval from the assistant dean.
 Contact firstname.lastname@example.org for details.